raulpegan/dotfiles/README.md

 arc gtk theme from https://github.com/horst3180/arc-theme (use lxappearance to config)

-i3block conf placed in ~/.conf/i3/

-using solarized theme for Xresources fonts, not bg
+using solarized theme for Xresources fonts

 download list:
 - arandr